Darshan-k3024/Study-Planner/README.md

 ## 🚀 Features

-✅ Add new study tasks
+✅ Add new study tasks with notes

 ✅ View all tasks